-The model involves three dimensions of interpersonal, constraints: intrapersonal, and structural constraints (Crawford & Godbey, 1987; occur when 1991).
-Interpersonal constraints individuals have no one to travel with.
+The model involves three dimensions of interpersonal, intrapersonal, and constraints: structural constraints (Crawford & Godbey, 1987; 1991).
+Interpersonal constraints occur when individuals have no one to travel with.
 Thus, it may prevent them to participate in leisure activities as there is no friend, spouse/ mate, or family members to take part with.
-Intrapersonal constraints refers to individual psychological states or conditions that affect them to participate in the activities of interest.
-Individuals experience this constraints due to lack of interest, stress, anxiety, depression and religiosity.
+Intrapersonal constraints refers to individual psychological 2 tates or conditions that affect them to participate in the activities of i 2 erest.
+Individuals experience this constraints due to lack of interest, stre 2, anxiety, depression and religiosity.
 This kind of constraints are not relatively stable and may change across life stages depending on individual maturity.
-Structural constraints represent intervening factors between the leisure as preferences and participation.
-These include lack of time, money, opportunity, climate, information and (Walker & Virden, 2005; Nyaupane & access Andereck, 2007).
+Structural constraints represent the intervening factors between leisure preferences and participation.
+These include lack of time, money, opportunity, climate, information and access (Walker & Virden, 2005; Nyaupane & Andereck, 2007).

 The indicators of interpersonal constraints in this study includes no one to travel with, family and friends not interested, not fun to travel alone.
 Intrapersonal constraints connsists of indicators like: traveling is risky, not interested at activities in the intended destination and not interested to travel in the intended destination.
-Then, for the indicators of structural constraints are no money to travel, no time to travel, no sufficient information to travel, unfavourable weather in the intended destination and insufficient transportation intended in the destination.
+Then, for the indicators of structural constraints are no money to travel, no time to travel, no sufficient information to travel, unfavourable weather in the intended destination and insufficient transportation in the intended destination.